-- An enrollment application isn't required for adoptive children placed with the subscriber when subscription charges being paid already include coverage for dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
-Coverage becomes effective for adoptive children on the date of placement with the subscriber. - When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us within 60 days following the date of placement with the subscriber.
+Coverage becomes effective for adoptive children on the date of placement with the subscriber.
+A completed enrollment application may be required.
+Please contact the Group for more information.

+We must receive the enrollment application from the Group within 60 days following the date of placement with the subscriber.
 Coverage becomes effective from the date of placement.
-If we don't receive the enrollment application within 60 days of the date of placement with the subscriber, see the Open Enrollment provision later in this section.
+We may request additional information if necessary to establish eligibility of the dependent child.
+If we don't receive the enrollment application within 60 days of the date of placement with the subscriber, see the Open Enrollment provision.